rust-lang/rust/src/doc/nomicon/vec-layout.md

 use std::mem;

 struct Unique<T> {
-    ptr: *const T,              // *const for variance
+    ptr: *const T,              // *const for variance.
-    _marker: PhantomData<T>,    // For the drop checker
+    _marker: PhantomData<T>,    // For the drop checker.
 }

 // Deriving Send and Sync is safe because we are the Unique owners